 In January 1995, Christina Adkins disappeared without a trace.
 Her boyfriend alerted the Cleveland, Ohio police, but without any leads, the case went cold.
 For many years, the boyfriend was the prime suspect, but without solid evidence or Christina’s remains, the investigation stalled.
 Nearly 18 years later, the police received a new lead that reignited hope.
-The episode of Investigation Discovery’s ‘How (Not) to Get Rid of a Body’ titled ‘A Neighborhood of Monsters’ explores the evidence that finally steered the police in the right direction and helped them solve the decades-old murder.
+The episode of Investigation Discovery’s ‘How (Not) to Get Rid of a Body’ titled ‘A Neighborhood of Monsters’ explores the evidence that finally steered the police in the right direction and helped them solve the decade-old murder.

 Christina Adkins Was 5 Months Pregnant When She Went Missing